Dietetics BS or Didactic Program

-FND 431 Medical Nutrition Intervention (3 credits – 15 weeks)
+FND 446 Food Service Systems Management (3 credits – 15 weeks)

 Your degree together with your completion of the DDP requirements will earn you a Verification Statement that will permit you to apply for dietetic internships.
 For more information go to the American Dietetic Association website.

 Admission Requirements and Transfer Credit

 The Distance Dietetic Program suggests that you submit the transcript evaluation form and your sealed official transcripts for review and they will assist you with determining which requirements below have been properly fulfilled.
 Please see the Get Started section below.

 - Cumulative GPA of 2.8 or above on a 4.0 scale including courses to be transferred and those completed at UNC.